matthijs110/chromium-country-flags/README.md

 # Country Flag Fixer | Chromium Extention
-The solution for Chromium users on Windows!
-Automatically replace mysterious abbreviations with the corresponding flag.

 Currently, Chromium users (using Chrome or Microsoft Edge) on Windows are not able to see the flag emoji's.
-An abbreviation is shown instead.
+A country code is shown instead.
 This extention will replace those abbreviations with its corresponding flag using a special font.

 ![](https://i.imgur.com/ljxL6XW.png)